Skip to main content

 5. Click Save to add the webhook.

-Trigger a file access event that matches your webhook filters.
-This can be done manually (for testing purposes) or automatically as part of real-world user activity.
+Generate a file access event that matches your webhook filters.

-For example, uploading a .locky file can simulate ransomware behavior and trigger an event.
+For example, uploading a .locky file simulates ransomware behavior and triggers an event.

 • user_name: The user associated with the event